Amid68/Fake-News-Detection/baseline/Traditional_Machine_Learning_Baselines_for_Fake_News_Detection/Traditional_Machine_Learning_Baselines_for_Fake_News_Detection.md

 set_seeds()
 ```

+I've chosen to set seeds for all random number generators to ensure complete reproducibility across runs.
+The seed value of 42 is arbitrary but commonly used in machine learning experiments.

 ## 3. Load and Explore the Dataset

-I'll load the same ISOT dataset used for the transformer models to ensure a fair comparison.
+I load the same ISOT dataset used for the transformer models to ensure a fair comparison:

 ```python